How Do I Choose Which Hosting Plan is Right for Me?

 Reseller hosting is exactly like Shared Web Hosting, except you are allowed to require a cover-charge to your guests if they want to swim.
 You get to keep all the profit, but you must be responsible for your guest's behavior, and you must make sure your guests follow the rules of the pool owner.

 With VPS Hosting, you get to use a roped-off section of the Olympic-size swimming pool, and you do NOT share your section with other swimmers.
-This means you won't ever get to enjoy the benefit of using the entire pool, but you will have your section completely to yourself.
+This means you won't ever enjoy the benefit of using the entire pool, but you will have your section completely to yourself.
 In this case, you won't have to wait for other swimmers to get out of your way.
-Also, the pool owners will have more lenient rules since you aren't sharing your section of the pool with anyone else (so, you can have as many people as you like as long as they stay in your section).
-If someone does a cannonball in their own section of the pool, you won't get directly splashed, but it is possible you may feel some ripples in the water.
+Also, the pool owners will have more lenient rules since you aren't sharing your pool section with anyone else (so, you can have as many people as you like as long as they stay in your section).
+If someone does a cannonball in their pool section, you won't get directly splashed, but you may feel some ripples in the water.

 Dedicated Server hosting is like owning the entire Olympic-size swimming pool and having it entirely to yourself.
 You won't have to follow someone else's rules about sharing and running.
 You can paint the walls purple, add lawn chairs and do as many cannonballs as you want.
 It's the best solution for any of your swimming needs, but if you always swim by yourself or only need enough room to practice diving, then you may not need an entire Olympic-size swimming pool.